 One of the major components of a TMDL is the establishment of instream numeric endpoints, which are used to evaluate the attainment of acceptable water quality.
 Instream numeric endpoints, therefore, represent the water quality goals that are to be achieved by implementing the load and waste load reductions specified in the TMDL.
 The endpoints allow for a comparison between observed instream conditions and conditions that are expected to restore designated uses.
-Recently, MDEQ established a revision to the fecal coliform standard that allows for a statistical review of any fecal coliform data set.
+The fecal coliform standard allows for a statistical review of any fecal coliform data set.
 There are two tests, the geometric mean test and the 10% test, that the data set must pass to show acceptable water quality.